flyfilly/throttledQueue/README.md

-Simple Queue to throttle processing.
+Simple node library that provides a queue to throttle processing and emit events.